Clicky

 1. Transfer Pump

-2. Milwaukee Cordless Stick Water Transfer Pump
+2. Milwaukee Cordless Stick Transfer Pump

 3. Garden Hose

-If you have a garden hose at your dock, you can use the water pressure to push the water out of your footwells.
+If you have a garden hose at your dock, you can use the water-pressure to push the gunk out of your footwells.
+If you do have a garden hose, it’s handy for flushing the engine.
+This was the most common way I would get water out of footwells when cleaning a jet ski.

-The water pressure for most homes is enough to get the water out, or at least rinse it enough that you dilute the water and is less messy to wipe up.
-A pressure washer does work better, but not always needed.
+The water-pressure for most homes is enough to get the water out, or at least rinse it enough that you dilute the water and is less messy to wipe up.
+A pressure washer does work better, but not always needed!

-4. Tilt The Jet Ski Back On The Trailer
+4. Tilt It Back On The Trailer

-5. Hook The Jet Ski Up To Your Truck
+5. Hook It Up To Your Truck

 You can hook the jet ski up to your truck and start to take off, any water in the footwells will come flowing out.
+Just be cautious of where the water is dumping.
+(Some people might not like you dumping it on their car if at the stop light if you manage that.)

 6. Go For A Ride